-I Note that previously this was reported as 10 / 4 due to a data error 2 Tasmania Police charged one employee and notified the Agency 3 No applicable regulatory body for one case 4 One investigation under Employment Direction 5 is yet to commence pending the outcome of a Tasmania Police assessment; in one case there will be no investigation under Employment Direction 5 , as the preliminary assessment found no evidence of wrongdoing and the employee has returned to work.
+- 1. Note that previously this was reported as 10 / 4 due to a data error - 2.
+Tasmania Police charged one employee and notified the Agency - 3.
+No applicable regulatory body for one case - 4.
+Two investigations under Employment Direction 5 are yet to commence pending the outcome of a Tasmania Police assessment; in another case there will be no investigation under Employment Direction 5, as the preliminary assessment found no evidence of wrongdoing and the employee has returned to work.